mateuszbugaj/twitch_robot/README.md

 The aim of this project is to create a desktop app that allows twitch users to control a cartesian manipulator via a channel's chat using basic commands.
 These commands are displayed in command line interface stylised on BASH.
-There are windows for displaying instructions and tips, programmed path and real time simulation of  the robot updated using messages from the actual robot which is equipped with a web cam to allow users see results.
+There are windows for displaying instructions and tips, programmed path and real time simulation of  the robot updated using messages from the actual robot which is equipped with a webcam to allow users see results.
 <br>
 It's build with maven following the TDD approach using mockito and junit for testing.

 ![GUI_demo](https://imgur.com/fAMnI8x.jpg)

 ## Technologies <a name="technologies"></a>